-Kate Thornton currently serves as the Director of Hunger and Sustainability Initiatives at the Hunger Solutions Institute and the Director of Global Education in the College of Human Sciences at Auburn University.
+Kate Thornton is the Director of Hunger and Sustainability Initiatives at the Hunger Solutions Institute and the Director of Global Education in the College of Human Sciences at Auburn University.
 She has a varied background ranging from business to biochemistry and is interested in utilizing her diverse knowledge base to bring sustainable solutions to help solve the major global challenges facing the world today.
 She is passionate about connecting students with scholars and mentors across a spectrum of fields to create an environment where students are empowered to create solutions for the future.
 Thornton earned her Ph.D., as well as an MBA and an MS in Consumer Affairs from Auburn University.

 Kate also holds a BS in Biochemistry and a BFA in Painting from Clemson University, where she achieved many academic accolades, including being named a Rhodes and Marshall Scholar finalist and Algernon Sydney Sullivan Award recipient.
 Her interest and commitment to solving problems of hunger and poverty stemmed from adopting her children from Ethiopia.
 Both of her boys were orphaned because of extreme hunger and poverty and while thankful for their place in her family, Thornton has committed her life’s work to eradicating hunger and poverty around the world so that other birth families will not have to relinquish their children for these reasons.
 Prior to her work in higher education, Thornton worked as a defense contractor in Washington, DC where she was part of a small team charged with developing and utilizing a risk-based investment strategy to allocate 16.8B in Anti-Terrorism/Force Protection and Public Safety funds for the US Navy.